 - It has high acidity of 13.

-Sodium Hydroxide Preparation
+Structure of Sodium Hydroxide

 (i) Leblanc Process:

-In this, the Major product is chlorine gas but NaOH is produced as a side product.
-The overall equation of Leblanc process goes like this
+In this, the major product is chlorine gas but NaOH is produced as a side product.
+The overall equation of Leblanc process goes like this;

 Here MnO2 acts as an oxidising agent, oxidising HCl to Cl2.
 In the olden days, preparation of HCl is difficult.
 It is prepared from NaCl by the action of a strong acid